reduxify/seedux/README.md

 # reduxifyChrome
-A Chrome developer tool that provides a new tab containing active logging & visualization of the Redux data flow, enabling easier, faster debugging of any React-Redux implementation.
+A Chrome developer tool that provides a new tab that actively logs and visualizes the Redux data flow, enabling easier, faster debugging of any React-Redux implementation.

 # Instructions